 First, let’s outline some potential hindrances to your work with offshore software development teams.

 Face-to-face conversations are essential to Agile communication, but this precept seems to be immediately violated by remote teams.
-Luckily, modern communication tools like Zoom are here to help, but the language and cultural differences still pose challenges to international team communication.
+Luckily, modern communication tools like Zoom are here to help, but the language and cultural differences still pose challenges to offshore team communication.
 The simplest examples of misunderstandings that can occur due to cultural differences are different word orders or using the DD/MM/YYYY date format instead of MM/DD/YYYY.
 Some people may not be ready to ask again or argue their point; they may be politely saying ‘yes’ to everything, but it doesn’t necessarily mean they understand or agree with you.

 For Agile methods to work best, each member of a self-organizing team needs to have a clear picture of what the team is doing.
 They should thoroughly understand the project goals, business context, product requirements and updates to them, existing issues, their colleagues’ responsibilities, etc. The dispersed teams also need to consistently synchronize their effort and avoid cases when several people are doing the same job independently.
 However, the more people an Agile project involves, the more difficult it becomes to coordinate, share information, and talk through issues with all of them.
 Every new communication channel adds to the complexity.